diogoftm/TPDV/docs/report.md

 ## Clone vault
 Clone a vault from a remote host was implemented using TLS communication.
 It consists of a TLS server which waits for clients and a client that requests the vault.

-TLS requires trusted certificates to run properly, a script obtained from (here)[https://github.com/diogoftm/simulated-kms/blob/main/certs/makefile] which generates certificates signed by a self signed CA. These certificates are loaded by the server and the client is configured to trust the CA.
+TLS requires trusted certificates to run properly, a script obtained from (here)[https://github.com/diogoftm/simulated-kms/blob/main/certs/makefile] which generates certificates signed by a self signed CA. These certificates are loaded by the server and the client.

 Implementation of client and server can be found in `src/App/AppSocket.cpp`.
 A simple message exchange protocol was built to support base communication (`BaseMessageLayer`).